Skip to main content

 Why this matters

 Browsers still differ in key manifest areas, like background configuration and vendor metadata.
-Prefixed fields let you keep one source manifest.json while producing browser-correct output for Chromium and Firefox families.
+Prefixed fields let you keep one source manifest.json while producing browser-correct output for Chromium-family and Firefox-family targets.

 How it works